isakpulkki/CinemaBookingSystem/README.md

 This project is a booking system for a cinema, where employees can manage the shows and customers can book them.

-Some of the features of the application are
+Some of the features of the application are:

 * The employees can add, modify and delete shows
 * The customers can register and log in to their account